rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 This approach is better as it keeps the internal machinery hidden from users.
 However, it doesn't allow for setting default values for some configuration attributes; all must be set explicitly.
-What if your users want to override the value of many attributes?
+What if your users want to override the value of multiple attributes?
 This leads your configuration struct to be overloaded with options, making the `NewConfig` function demand numerous positional arguments.